mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md

 "StateScriptRetryIntervalSeconds": 30
 ```

-Above will ensure that the state-script is called every 30 seconds as long as
-it is returning `retry-later`.
+If set, the client retries the state-script every 30 seconds as long as it keeps returning `retry-later`.

 Default value is: `60`